-Today on the blog is the “2nd Step in my Five Steps to Restore Thrift Store items.”
-This is a five video series to restore thrift store items.
-I will be sharing all about A Maker’s Studio products.
+Today is Part 2 of my “5 Steps to Restoring Thrift Store Items” series.
+This is a five-part video series to share tips for restoring thrift store items at home.
+Throughout the post, I’ll share all about A Maker’s Studio products.

 As you know, I am a Maker Boss for A Maker’s Studio and carry all of their products online on my website.
-You can go here to shop.
+If you’re interested, you can go here to shop.

-Now that I’ve shared a little bit about the event with you, let’s move onto our second step in restoring and refurbishing second hand items; like vases, trays and or pumpkins (cause it is that time of the year).
+Now that I’ve shared a little bit about the event with you, let’s move onto our second step in restoring thrift store items; like vases, trays and or pumpkins (cause it is that time of the year).
 After cleaning them up, it’s time to paint them.

-The Rescue and Restore paint can be used on any surface without prepping by sanding.
-A Maker’s Studio Furniture cleaner is the only preparation needed.
-You can paint wood or ceramics, like I am on my video series or you can paint leather, fabric, glass, metal, etc.
+What I love about the Rescue and Restore paint, is that it can be used on any surface without prepping by sanding.
+A Maker’s Studio Furniture Cleaner is the only preparation needed.
+Thankfully, this product allows you to paint wood or ceramics, as I do in my video series below, as well as leather, fabric, glass, metal, etc.

 The Rescue and Restore paint can also be used with A Maker’s Studio Adhesive Stencils.
-This table was painted in Rescue and Restore Paint Blessed and then a stencil was put on the bottom shelf.
-The mesh stencil is the Floor Tile Clubs and can be purchased here.
-The paint I used for the stencils was Gathered.
+This table was painted in Rescue and Restore Paint Blessed and then a stencil was applied to the bottom shelf.
+The mesh stencil that I used is the Floor Tile Clubs and can be purchased here.
+I used the used the paint color, Gathered, for the stencils.

-If you’d like to watch my video, you can go to my YouTube channel; Cynthia Nessel – Create with Cynthia.
+If you’d like to watch my video, you can visit my YouTube channel; Cynthia Nessel – Create with Cynthia.
 Click here to watch this video on YouTube.